build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 Once you have everything set up, we can get started.

-## Step 1 - Create and deploy the CDK app
+## Step 1 - Create and Deploy the CDK App

 ### 1.1 Initialize the CDK app